damienlethiec/after-le-wagon/README.md

 ## Contributing

-If you are teacher, TA or experienced alumni, do not hesitate to fork this repository and send me pull request to improve this learning path.
+If you are a teacher, TA or experienced alumni of Le Wagon, do not hesitate to fork this repository and send me a pull request to improve this learning path.
 I am sure it could be much better ;)